-A participant may ride home with his or her parent/guardian only if the parent/guardian personally contacts the sponsor at the activity.
+A student may travel home from an activity with his/her parent or guardian if the activity sponsor has personally released the student to the parents' custody.
 A participant may ride home with an adult if the participant's parent/guardian has personally contacted the principal prior to the activity and the adult personally contacts the sponsor at the activity prior to leaving with the student.
-Parents are discouraged from requesting to take their children home after an away contest or performance.
+(Board Policy #6029) Parents are discouraged from requesting to take their children home after an away contest or performance.
 Travel to and from an event provides time for the students to further develop a strong team concept.